Terms and Conditions

 - The contractor will also consider whether a Felling Licence is required from the Forestry Commission (FC) or if any other permissions / consultations are required, i.e. Natural England / Environment Agency.

-- Please note, if the contractor undertakes the necessary LPA application / notification an appropriate administrative charge of £80 + VAT may be incurred.
+- Please note, if the contractor undertakes the necessary LPA application / notification an appropriate administrative charge of £90 + VAT will be incurred.
 Similarly a charge may be incurred for obtainment of a FC felling licence.

 - Where works are proposed to third party trees i.e. ‘neighbours trees’ the contractor will require written confirmation from the tree owner (‘the neighbours’) that the works are agreed and where necessary, that access if permitted.
 If works only apply to overhanging branches that can be pruned from within the client’s property then permission is not required but the neighbour should be advised where practicable (please also see 7 above as this may also apply)